imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-that-your-partner-is-cheating.md

 This dream provides an opportunity to reflect on your current relationship and identify areas that might require more attention or effort.

-**5. Cheating with a Friend:** Dreams about your partner cheating with a friend can be related to personal fears and self-evaluation.
+**Cheating with a Friend:** Dreams about your partner cheating with a friend can be related to personal fears and self-evaluation.

 ### Fears of Change